 Can I try a free demo before migrating my full store?

-How Your Data Is Secured During Migration?
+How Your Data Is Secured During Migration

 Why Choose Shopify to WooCommerce Migration Services

-Inclusive Migration Options
+Essential Migration Options Included

-Enhanced Data Quality Assurance
+Structured Data Quality Assurance

 Dedicated Personal Assistant

-Comprehensive Post-Migration Support
+30-Day Post-Migration Support

 They handled smoothly the migration of my store (customers, orders, coupons, reviews, products, etc), from Shopify to Woocommerce.
 And they were very responsive if there was any issue!
 Recommended!

-<p.Very great customer service.
+Very great customer service.
 I use litextension to migrate from shopify to woocommerce and now it is working pretty well !